prd-khoa-luu/arizona-stay/README.md

   * Requires membership (contact us 😉)
   * Only accepts Visa credit/debit cards
   * No bags, just boxes
+  * 1 member can bring up to 2 adult guests (plus any children) per visit, but only the member can make purchases at checkout.
   * Hours: 10am–8:30pm (Mon–Fri), 9:30am–6pm (Sat), 10am–6pm (Sun); closed on some holidays
   * Best to buy
     * Bulk buying (cheaper)